ziudeso/naba-comfyui-nvidia-docker/README.md

 # 2. Running the container

-In the directory where we intend to run the container, create the `run` folder as the user with whom we want to share the UID/GID. **This needs to be done before the container is run (it is started as root, so the folder, if it does not exist, will be created as root)** (or give it another name; adapt the `-v` mapping in the `docker run` below).
+In the directory where we intend to run the container, create the `run` and `basedir` folders as the user with whom we want to share the UID/GID. **This needs to be done before the container is run (it is started as root, so the folders, if they do not exist, will be created as root)** (or give it another name; adapt the `-v` mapping in the `docker run` below).

 That `run` folder will be populated with a few sub-directories created with the UID/GID passed on the command line (see the command line below).
 Among the folders that will be created within `run` are `HF, ComfyUI, venv`